I can’t imagine anything worse than staying in a horrible hotel room, can you?.

 Everything you need is available at the hotel or close by.
-The hotel staff were attentive, polite and obliging.
+The hotel staff were attentive, polite and generous.

-Although I’ve made a couple criticisms/observations these in no way spoilt or got in the way of enjoying our stay in the hotel.
+Although I’ve made a couple of criticisms/observations, these in no way spoilt or got in the way of enjoying our stay in the hotel.